Supabase RLS Returns an Empty Array (No Error)

 console.log(data, error);

--- In SQL Editor, simulate an authenticated user
+-- In SQL Editor, impersonate an authenticated user for one statement

 SET LOCAL ROLE authenticated;